Inverse of a Matrix using Gauss-Jordan Elimination

 In this section we see how Gauss-Jordan Elimination works using examples.

 You can re-load this page as many times as you like and get a new set of numbers each time.
-You can also choose a different size matrix.
+You can also choose a different size matrix (at the bottom of the page).

 (If you need some background first, go back to the Introduction to Matrices).